simrenbasra/simys-blog/_posts/2026-03-21-simbot_part6.md

 ## Evaluation

-To evaluate my retrieval system, I used a simple baseline approach to return the top 3 chunks using a vector retrieval.
+To evaluate my retrieval system, I used a simple baseline approach to return the top 3 chunks using basic vector search.
 The goal was to compare whether combining retrieval methods could outperform the baseline.

 #### **How I calculate precision**

 To measure performance, I focused on precision, since I care most about how accurate the retrieved chunks are.

 First, I created a ground truth dataset.
-For each expected chunk, I created a unique identifier by combining:
+For each expected chunk, I created a unique ID by combining:

 -	post_title

 -	chunk_index

-This results in IDs like:

-"From Zero to Data Hero_0"
+This results in IDs like: _"From Zero to Data Hero_0"_

 This format makes the results easy to generate, compare and interpret.